chasesmith95/meshcache/docs/Introduction.md

 - Blockchain agnostic

 ## Queries
+Queries in the Proxima.

 ![](query.png)

+Each entity within a query is composed of the following attributes:

 - ### Data
+The data contained within the entity

 - ### Proof
+This is the proof-of-membership within the Proxima Database.
+The Proof itself relies on the Merkle root of the database, and is authenticated with the hash of the value.

 - ### Audit

 ## Authenticated Datastore
 The Ora Protocol uses Ruffle, a bolt-on component of the powerful Urkel NoSQL database, that implements a Flat-File Merkle Trie.
 We utilize the Flat-File Merkle Trie, like see in Urkel, because of the query speed (>1 ms), the reduced size of the proofs (>1kb), as well as the low storage footprint.